-For each nominee to our Board and for Proposal 2, you may vote 'FOR" or "AGAINST" or abstain from voting.
-Please note that only preferred stockholders may vote in the election of director nominee Terry Earhart.
+For each nominee to our Board and for Proposal 2, you may vote 'FOR' or "AGAINST" or abstain from voting.
 The procedures for voting are as follows:

 Stockholder of Record: Shares Registered in Your Name

 If you are a stockholder of record, you may vote in person at the annual meeting, vote by proxy using the enclosed proxy card, or vote by proxy over the telephone or through the Internet.
 Whether or not you plan to attend the meeting, we urge you to vote by proxy to ensure your vote is counted.
 You may still attend the meeting and vote in person, even if you have already voted by proxy.